 The financial assets included in Level 3 are valued by using assumptions and data that do not correspond to prices of operations traded on the market.

-During 2021 and 2020, no financial instruments have been transferred from Level 2 to Level 1 or Level 3.
+During the years 2022 and 2021, no financial instruments have been transferred from Level 2 to Level 1 or Level 3.

 ii.
 Financial instruments not measured at fair value